jrichardsz/jrichardsz.github.io/_posts/2023-09-03-Extending-the-life-of-your-10-years-old-laptop-with-Linux-and-Q4OS.md

 ![image](https://github.com/jrichardsz/jrichardsz.github.io/assets/3322836/852657d4-3d6a-470c-9a11-15685a8e8512)

-After the usb connection, you should see your USB. **BE CAREFULL WITH THIS SELECTION, BECAUSE IF YOU CHOOSE ANOTHER DEVICE, THE CONTENT WILL BE DELETED**
+After the usb connection, you should see your USB.

+> Be careful with this selection, because if you choose another device, the content will be deleted

 ![image](https://github.com/jrichardsz/jrichardsz.github.io/assets/3322836/7fade66c-6ec0-45b9-8702-9311c8c9d791)